Cancer Genetics Overview (PDQ®): Genetics - Health Professional Information [NCI]Skip to the navigation

 Concluding that an individual is at increased risk of developing cancer may have important, potentially life-saving management implications and may lead to specific interventions aimed at reducing risk (e.g., tamoxifen for breast cancer, colonoscopy for colon cancer, or risk-reducing salpingo-oophorectomy for ovarian cancer).
 Information about familial cancer risk may also inform a person's ability to plan for the future (lifestyle and health care decisions, family planning, or other decisions).
 Genetic information may also provide a direct health benefit by demonstrating the lack of an inherited cancer susceptibility.
-For example, if a family is known to carry a cancer-predisposing mutation in a particular gene, a family member may experience reduced worry and lower health care costs if his or her genetic test indicates that he or she does not carry the family's disease-related mutation.
+For example, if a family is known to carry a cancer-predisposing variant in a particular gene, a family member may experience reduced worry and lower health care costs if his or her genetic test indicates that he or she does not carry the family's disease-related variant.
 Conversely, information about familial cancer risk may have psychological effects or social costs (e.g., worry, guilt, or increased health care costs).
 Family dynamics also may be affected.
 For instance, the involvement of one or more family members may be required for genetic testing to be informative, and parents may feel guilt about passing inherited risk on to their children.

 Refer to individual PDQ summaries for available evidence addressing all ancillary issues.

 - Lindor NM, McMaster ML, Lindor CJ, et al.: Concise handbook of familial cancer susceptibility syndromes - second edition.
 J Natl Cancer Inst Monogr (38): 1-93, 2008.